andreasabel/inCode/entry/functor-combinatorpedia.md

 Preface: What is a functor combinator?
 --------------------------------------

-A functor combinator takes "functors" (or other indexed types) and returns a new functor, enhances or mixes them together in some way.
-That is, they take things of kind `k -> Type` and themselves return a `k -> Type`.
-This lets us build complex functors out of simpler "primitive" ones.
+A functor combinator takes "functors" (or any other indexed type, `k -> Type`) and returns a new functor, enhances or mixes them together in some way.
+That is, they take things of kind `k -> Type` and themselves return a `j -> Type`.
+This lets us build complex functors/indexed types out of simpler "primitive" ones.

 For example, `ReaderT r` is a famous one that takes a functor `f` and enhances it with "access to an `r` environment" functionality.
 Another famous one is